simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 This command will initiate a custom scan on the specified directory, allowing you to target specific areas of your system for malware detection.

-By leveraging the versatility of the `Start-MpScan` command, you can schedule scans, automate security processes, and ensure regular malware detection and mitigation on your system.
+By using the versatility of the `Start-MpScan` command, you can schedule scans, automate security processes, and ensure regular malware detection and mitigation on your system.

 ### 5. [**Get-MpThreatCatalog**](https://learn.microsoft.com/en-us/powershell/module/defender/get-mpthreatcatalog?view=windowsserver2022-ps)